ADVERTISEMENT

 What CFIS says about their preschool/K curriculum approach:

-Our emergent curriculum program means individualized learning based on a child's interest.
-Learning stations and activities are influenced by student interest and the development of language, pre-literacy, pre-numeracy, social and emotional skills is connected to the student.
-Wide-varieties of projects focus learning strategically on areas such as developing fine and gross motor skills, literacy and numeracy through play.
+Our emergent curriculum for children starting as early as 19 months, provides individualized learning based on children's interests.
+Intentional learning stations and activities are influenced by student interest and the development of language, pre-literacy, pre-numeracy, social and emotional skills.
+A wide variety of projects focus learning strategically on areas such as developing fine and gross motor skills, literacy and numeracy through play.

 Language trilingual